ZhangWS/election-fraud-bar-crawl/README.md

 * CYear: Commie share
 * TYear: turnout

-While the election data is public, the economic data will be provided separately on request.
+While the election data is public, the economic data will be provided separately on request, once I get it.
+This set has thousands of features, including economic variables for that time frame, whether a regional governor has a military/intelligence background, etc.

 ## Commentary on detecting fraud from Gennady: